Free resources about the Ghana Accra Mission:

 - The blessings are many, but the one that stands out to me is the courage to face life challenges.
 (Ebenezer)

-- I have been with a wonderful family and a good job to provide for my family and help other church members.
+- My full time missionary work bless my life and the lives of my family.
+I have been with a wonderful family and a good job to provide for my family and help other church members.
 (Kelvin)

 - More blessings.
 I had leadership skill and also open mind and also been a good father.
 (Afran)